 You’re in a world without sight.
 An aroma transports you, and a single bite explodes into your consciousness, creating impressions vastly more complex than taste alone.
 Citrus is bright yellow sunshine, the velvety warm sensation of chocolate’s earth flavors coats your tongue, and you shiver at the bracing, icy breeze of menthol.
 Textures are shockingly immediate and at times unexpected.
-This is hyper-sensitive state of sensory perception Janice Wong enters to unleash her inner creativity, an outlet that finds expression through a particularly delicious medium: pastry.
+This is the hyper-sensitive state of sensory perception Janice Wong enters to unleash her inner creativity, an outlet that finds expression through a particularly delicious medium: pastry.

 Pastry chef and owner of Singapore’s 2am:dessertbar and 2am:lab, Wong moves easily between the worlds of pastry chef and artist, blurring the distinction between the two.
 She periodically undertakes intervals of self-imposed sightlessness, remaining blindfolding for as long as 72 consecutive hours in order to gain new “perspective.”
 The first time she tried this, Wong was anticipating a heightened sense of taste and smell.
 “But what I got out of it was imagination,” she says.
 “I was really in touch with myself.”
 Unburdened by visual clutter, her imagination ran wild as she conceptualized the raw data she received through her remaining senses.
-She began designing foods with no visual references, imagining what they would look like if she had only their taste, smell, and feel, to inform her expectation of their visual aspect.
+She began designing foods with no visual references, imagining what they would look like if she had only their taste, smell, and feel, to inform her expectation of their visual form.

 Purple: Purple Potato Purée, Cassis Sauce, Lavender Marshmallow, Fruit Sorbet, and Cassis Parfait

 Cheese Avalanche: Cheese Mousse, Biscotti, Marinated Figs, Cantaloupe, and Dill Flowers